particle-iot/docs/src/content/datasheets/wi-fi/p2-eval-board.md

 Note that SWD is shared with GPIO pins D6 and D7, and by default SWD is only enabled while the bootloader is running, immediately at boot, and when in DFU mode (blinking yellow).
 Only Debug builds in Workbench have SWD enabled in when user firmware is running.

 <div align=center><img src="/assets/images/argon/swd-connector-pinout.png" ></div>

+The SWO pin is not used on the P2.